NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_volume.html.markdown

 * `igroups` (Optional) List of igroups. (iSCSI protocol parameters)
 * `os_name` (Optional) Operating system. (iSCSI protocol parameters)
 * `initiator` (Optional) Set of attributes of Initiator. (iSCSI protocol parameters)
+*  `tags` - (Optional) Set tags for the volume during creation.
+The API doesn't contain any information about tags so the provider doesn't guarantee tags will be added successfully and detect any drift after create.

 The `initiator` block supports:
 * `alias` (Required) Initiator alias. (iSCSI protocol parameters)